Taffener History, Family Crest & Coats of Arms

-England in the wave of migration following the Norman Conquest of 1066.
+Taffener is one of the names that was brought to England in the wave of migration following the Norman Conquest of 1066.
 It is a name for a person who kept a tavern or public house.

 Early Origins of the Taffener family

 The surname Taffener was first found in Yorkshire where William le Tauerner, Tauernier was listed in the Pipe Rolls of 1175 and 1177.
 Later, William le Tavenerner was found in Warwickshire in 1268.